-Of all the fruits I preserve, whether by freezing, canning, or drying, dried plums are probably our family’s favorite.
-They are a wonderful chewy-tart snack that we eat almost as fast as I can dry them.
+Of all the fruits I preserve, whether by freezing, canning, or drying, dried plums are my absolute favorite.

 Oh, I know what you're thinking, "Is she talking about prunes?"

 All I can say is that while they are technically prunes, they are also NOT prunes - not the store-bought prunes we all think of.

 They don't have that off-putting wet, squishy texture, smell, or that distinctive prune-like flavor.

 Everyone who tastes them agrees, too - these are not like store-bought prunes.

 (And I don't care that the companies who make prunes got together a few years ago and decided to call prunes "dried plums."
 The dried plums I make don't taste anything like their packaged product, so I still call their product prunes!)